jveitchmichaelis/build_opencv/README.md

 The python version will automatically be selected from whatever is installed.
 This is handelled internally by the opencv cmake.
 ### What version of CUDA is used in opencv builds
 CUDA version is selected automically based on whatever is installed.
 This is handelled insternally by the opencv cmake.

+For CI builds with Ubuntu, we choose CUDA builds that are available through package managers.
+On recent versions of Ubuntu (e.g. 23.04+), CUDA 12 is directly available through apt.
+CUDNN 8 is currently selected for compatibility.

 ### Can this be used with other OS
 All the scripts in the repository are currently Windows batch files.
 This will be extended to other languages soon.
 Work has been started on linux scripts however they are not currently ready to use.
 (Checkout scripts/linux to see the current progress)
 ### Where is java